KrinosLee/multi-task-learning-in-computer-vision/README.md

 # Multi-task-learning-in-computer-vision

-A hard-structure visual multi-task learning system able for object recognition, segmentation and classification.
+A visual multi-task learning system able for object recognition, segmentation and classification.

 This repo contains 8 .py files: